eagle840/katacoda-labs/recon-ng/step2.md

  `show companies`{{execute}}  to confirm

+Now lets add the domain for the company (multiple if needed)

+ `db insert domains`{{execute}}  ENTER, then   enter the domain, eg example.com , and any notes.

+ `show domains`{{execute}}

  #### find and install modules

- General you'll search the marketplace for modules, install from the marketplace, and then load that module to run it - to back out of a module use `back`
+ Generally  you'll search the marketplace for modules, install from the marketplace, and then load that module to run it - to back out of a module use `back`